In one of my previous posts I wrote about Difference between a Liner and Tramp service..

 Tramp Service or tramper is a ship that has no fixed routing or itinerary or schedule and is available at short notice (or fixture) to load any cargo from any port to any port..

-Such trampers are generally break bulk or bulk carriers that arrive at a port to discharge some cargo and in some cases will be looking for return cargo or cargo to other regions..
+Such trampers usually carry break bulk or bulk cargoes that arrive at a port to discharge some cargo and in some cases will be looking for return cargo or cargo to other regions..
+But these ships can carry many other types of non-contracted cargoes such as Containers, RoRo etc..

 It is important that the term Tramp is not misconstrued as something inferior..